wecodemore/wp-cli-composer/README.md

-# WP-CLI COmposer post-package-install script
+# WP-CLI Composer post-package-install script

 Install WP-CLI [using Composer](https://github.com/wp-cli/wp-cli/wiki/Alternative-Install-Methods).
 We recommend to use something like Andreys/[@Rarst](https://twitter.com/Rarst) recipe for a